LaurenDiana16/adapter/certifier_readme.md

         'source_agent': agent_id
         })
 ```
-You can see the response message in the target agent's out.log file and it is displayed in the UI.
+You can see the response message in the target agent's out.log file.
+It is not displayed in the UI currently but we could add it there if we want to see the full chain of conversation.
 <img width="975" height="650" alt="Screenshot 2025-10-11 at 11 02 43 AM" src="https://github.com/user-attachments/assets/ddbcb3ff-4b7b-41d1-aa10-7294505d63bb" />

 3. The target agent's response is then passed to a certifier agent.
 Currently, the certifier agent is created inline using call_claude and a system_prompt.
 Ideally, the certifier agent would be running already externally and the response would be send across the A2A bridge to the certifier agent.
 ```